codefellows-seattle-301d29/02-jquery-and-the-dom/README.md

 ## Getting Starteds
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->

-1. Create a constructor function, 2.
-Clone the article element from the DOM, 3.
-Use information from article to fill our cloned article, 4.
-Create 'for loop' to instantiate the articles to the empty array, 5.
-Use 'for loop' to render articles to page.
+1. Create a constructor function.
+2. Clone the article element from the DOM.
+3. Use information from article to fill our cloned article.
+4. Create 'for loop' to instantiate the articles to the empty array.
+5. Use 'for loop' to render articles to page.

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->